filegarden/mail/README.md

 It's recommended you occasionally check this for any fixable issues.

 > [!TIP]
-> If the output of any of these commmands doesn't fit in your terminal, you can enter the same command but with ` | less` at the end to see only one screen of its output at a time, starting from the beginning.
+> If the output of any of these commands doesn't fit in your terminal, you can enter the same command but with ` | less` at the end to see only one screen of its output at a time, starting from the beginning.
 >
 > When using `less`, type `q` to stop viewing, and don't scroll to navigate.
 Instead, use the arrow keys, `Page Up`, and `Page Down`.
 >